Course Info Fall 2019

 Travel Dates: I will be attending a number of technical conferences throughout the semester.
 During these travel times, the Course staff will deliver the lectures, or a pre-recorded video will be shared with the students.

 Teams: Students are encouraged to team up in teams of two or three students to work on a term project.
 A team of one student is not acceptable.
 A team of more than three students is not acceptable.
 Utilize Piazza to team up.
-Each team must designate one member to be in charge of submitting the materials on behalf of the entire team.
-The other team member(s) should not duplicate submissions.
+Go to PiazzaàPeopleàGroupsàTerm Project Team and sign up for a group.
+Talk among yourselves beforehand so that all team members sign up to the same group.

 Topics: The topic of the project is to be chosen by the students.
 The project must be related to image processing and must focus on one or more of the following applications: